 Not too long ago, veterinarians had to be proficient in all aspects of veterinary medicine and animal health.
-For example, my own father, a veterinarian whom I still practice with today, will soon be crossing the 50 year mark in veterinary practice.
-When he began his career there was no such thing as a board certified veterinary surgeon.
+For example, my father, a veterinarian whom I still practice with today, will soon be crossing the 50-year mark in veterinary practice.
+When he began his career there was no such thing as a board-certified veterinary surgeon.
 He and his classmates had to learn and become proficient in all aspects of soft tissue and orthopedic surgery.
-Over the years, utilizing skills learned in veterinary school, internships, veterinary textbooks and, of course, some trial and error, he has become a master in surgeries.
+Over the years, utilizing skills learned in veterinary school, internships, veterinary textbooks, and, of course, some trial and error, he has become a master in surgeries.

 This brings me to the point of whether or not both you and your pet need to seek out the expertise of a board-certified surgeon when the time comes.

 The College of Surgeons

 Founded in 1965, the American College of Veterinary Surgeons now includes more than 1,470 Diplomates.
-These individuals whom have been accepted and accredited by this College have taken it upon themselves to attain additional skills and techniques in the world of animal surgery.
+These individuals who have been accepted and accredited by this College have taken it upon themselves to attain additional skills and techniques in the world of animal surgery.
 They are now the best of the best when it comes to surgery.
 Not only have they completed four years of veterinary medical schooling, but they have also been required to spend an additional four years of advanced medical and surgical training.
 That in and of itself is a HUGE commitment.

 The Take Home

-Now this does not mean that every surgery that your dog may need requires the skills of a board certified surgeon.
-In many cases, there are a number of more “routine” soft tissue or orthopedics surgeries that can adequately be performed by a general practice veterinarian.
+Now, this does not mean that every surgery that your dog may need requires the skills of a board-certified surgeon.
+In many cases, there are several more “routine” soft tissue or orthopedics surgeries that can adequately be performed by a general practice veterinarian.

 My only point is this: know that they exist.
 Know where they are in your local area and don’t ever be shy or embarrassed to discuss this with your veterinarian when the time comes that your dog may need that additional skill level to get them back to 100%.